[Updated 11/22/19] So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle? No problem.

 READ MORE: Irish Pub Recipes for St. Patrick’s Day

 HOTEL DOOLIN (Doolin) – Located just 7km from the Cliffs of Moher, this boutique hotel in quaint Doolin village offers a great base for exploring Ireland’s Wild Atlantic Way.
 They’ve won dozens of Responsible Tourism Awards, including one for their restaurant’s sustainable menu.
 Other amenities include free wifi, parking, and a delicious cooked-to-order breakfast.
-Check Rates or Read Reviews
+Check Rates on Booking.com.

 DROMOLAND CASTLE (Newmarket-on-Fergus) – Once owned by Gaelic royals, this historic castle 12km north of Shannon Airport is the perfect place to wind down after a week in Ireland.
 Set on the shores of a lake and surrounded by 450 verdant acres, its luxury amenities include golf and tennis courts, fishing, clay shooting, full-service spa, fine dining restaurant, afternoon tea, and more.
-Check Rates or Read Reviews
+Check Rates on Hotels Combined.com

 That same boat will pick you up the next morning for a day out on the Aran Islands, which rank among Europe’s most beautiful islands.